VachaShah/performance-analyzer-rca/docs/rca-template.md

 ## Small 2 line Summary

-This RCA is used to detect bottlenect in resource X by ..
+This RCA is used to detect bottleneck in resource X by ..

 ## Usecases
 - usecase 1